Large-scale network motif analysis using compression: Experiments

 We also show that our method can scale to larger motifs, often with a modest increase in resources.
 This is highly dependent on the data, however.
 On the twitter data, sampling motifs larger than 7 did not finish within 48 hours.
 This may be due to an incomplete implementation of the Nauty algorithm: the data may contain subgraphs that take a long time to convert to their canonical ordering.
 A more efficient canonization algorithm (like the complete Nauty) could improve performance.
 However, as the results show, some data allows for fast analysis on larger motifs.

-Preloading can be prohibitively expensive, in the same order as the analysis itself.
+Preloading can be prohibitively expensive, in the same order as the analysis itself (this is not included in the reported runtimes).
 However, the graph in database format does not take up considerably more space than it does in raw edgelist-encoding.
 Preloading times could therefore be eliminated by distributing graph data in a suitable indexed binary format.

-For example, in the domain of knowledge graphs the HDT format by \cite{fernandez2013binary} provides both compression, and indexing over the links of a graph.
+For example, in the domain of knowledge graphs the HDT format by \cite{fernandez2013binary} provides both compression and indexing over the links of a graph.
+Figure~\ref{figure:others} places these results in the context of currently published research.

+\paragraph{Comparison to alternative methods} These results cannot be compared one-on-one to results from the literature: the protocol we follow differs in key places from the standard protocol envisioned for motif analysis.
+First, we do not check \emph{all} motifs of a given size, we use sampling frequency to make a preselection of candidates.
+Second, we focus on different statistics to determine what constitutes a motif.
+To still provide a broad sense of scale, we plot the sizes of graphs subjected to motif analysis in existing papers, together with our own in Figure~\ref{figure:others}.
+The collected data is available. \footnote{\url{https://github.com/pbloem/motive/blob/master/src/main/resources/data/motif-experiments.csv}}

+Note that there is a marked difference between the motif experiments and the census experiments.
+We suggest that this is not solely due to the extra cost of repeating the census on the random ensemble, but also due to the cost of just sampling the random ensemble.
+Such sampling is usually done through an MCMC method like the switching or the curveball algorithm.
+Such methods not only require a full copy of the data to be made for each sample, they also require a run-in of random transitions, until a proper mix is achieved.
+This mixing time increases with graph size, which means that even if the approximate census can be performed in constant time, producing the random ensemble becomes a bottleneck.

+Of course, in our approach, we use the edgelist model instead of the degree-sequence model.
+If a null model can be found that similarly approximates the degree-sequence model, and allows for efficient sampling, the scale of approximate motif analysis may yet be extended.